Electrician Day Rates UK 2026: £300–£500/Day (Hourly & JIB Rates)

 The electrical trade consistently ranks among the highest-paying skilled trades in the UK.
 Self-employed electricians in particular benefit from strong demand, a shortage of qualified tradespeople, and the ability to specialise in lucrative growth areas like EV charging and solar installation.
+For detailed salary data, see our electrician salary guide.

 Key takeaway